ai4os/DEEPaaS/doc/source/install/configuration/config.rst

 =====================

 The following is an overview of all available configuration options in Nova.
-For a sample configuration file, refer to :doc:`/configuration/sample`.
+For a sample configuration file, refer to :doc:`sample`.

 .. show-options::
    deepaas